Mom Motivation And Empowerment, Spiritual Growth and Understanding

 Peaceful Goodbyes & Burning Bridges

 Life is a roving door with people coming and going throughout in different seasons.
-There will be relationships in our lives that end simply because they’ve ran their course in which neither party has any issues other than allowing time, situational changes, personal growth, distance, or the need of fulfillment in maintaining the connection weathered peacefully in ending.
-It will take time to heal from rejection of that sort, but there is a peace in closure with the possibility of seeing one another again without that sting in our guts.
-Time can heal old wounds better than words can describe which will strengthen you to accept relationships that expired naturally with peace.
+There will be relationships in our lives that end simply because they’ve run their course in which neither party has any issues other than allowing time, situational changes, personal growth, or distance to end the relationship.There is no mutual desire of either party to maintain the connection.
+The relationship of friendship weathered peacefully in ending.
+No love lost.
+It will take time to heal from rejection of that sort, but there is a peace in closure.
+There’s the possibility of seeing one another again without that without awkwardness.

 He heals the brokenhearted and binds up their wounds.
 Psalms 147: 3

 It takes time to process, heal, forgive, and move forward when people leave our lives.
-Take full ownership if any of your behaviors contributed to the dissolving of the relationship, and if you need to reach out do so prayerfully in obedience using wisdom to do so.
-If the ending was bad, but you want to have closure you can write a letter in expressing how you feel to the person.
-You may want to keep the letter to reflect on down the road, or you may want to burn it after writing it.
-Make the decision to release any bitterness from your heart from anyone who decided to walk away from you.
+Take full ownership if any of your behaviors contributed to the dissolving of the relationship.
+Prayerfully with wisdom reach out in obedience to the other party/ parties if called to do so in not severing bridges.
+You can write a letter in expressing how you feel to the person about the rejection.
 Remember though that God loves you, and he will never leave you.
 People may abandon us, but God will never abandon us in leaving our side.
-God will never allow what left you to be best you ever had despite the depth of the relationship.Who ever left was never ultimately tied to your true destiny if so, they would’ve stayed.
+Whomever left was never ultimately tied to your true destiny if so, they would’ve stayed.
 Bishop T.D.
-Jake’s said it best, ” When people can walk away from you let them walk, because your destiny wasn’t tied to anyone who left.”
+Jakes said it best, ” When people can walk away from you let them walk, because your destiny wasn’t tied to anyone who left.”
 May you move forward with peace .

 Watch my Sunday Reflection Facebook chat on this topic, by clicking the following link, and please Like and follow my Facebook page.